luau-lang/site/src/content/docs/reference/api.md

 Retrieves the execution counter information collected for a function at the index and any nested functions it has.

-Execution counters have to be enabled in native code generation options (`recordCounters` option).
+Execution counters have to be enabled in native code generation options (`recordCounters` option) and only work for natively compiled functions.

 Function at the index must be a Luau function.